Miami OT Markel Bell Scouting Report

 Image 2: OT Markel Bell (78) at Holmes Community College

 As a Hurricane, Markel Bell was initialled viewed as a developmental prospect who would hopefully take over for Jalen Rivers once Rivers entered the draft.
 After Rivers suffered an injury that required him to miss time, Bell spot started at OT throughout Miami’s 2024 campaign.
 Even after Rivers was healthy, Miami continued to develop Bell by rotating him in at OT with Rivers kicking inside to OG.
 Entering the 2025 season, Bell is Miami’s starting LT and has made major improvements in his senior season.
-As one of the biggest risers in this class, Bell is a player I believe will shoot up draft boards as the season progresses and All-Star games begin.
+With a season that ended in a national championship appearance and a Senior Bowl invite, Bell is emerging as one of the fastest risers in the 2026 draft class.

 Athletic Tools

-With a 6’9 and 340 lb frame with 36.5 inch arms, Markel Bell is one of the largest and longest OT prospects ever.
+With a 6’9 and 340 lb frame with 36+ inch arms, Markel Bell is one of the largest and longest OT prospects ever.
 Bell’s exceptional length makes it incredibly easy for him to make first contact with his punches in pass protection.
 In addition, Bell is great at using his length to establish leverage by getting under the pads of defenders.
 Not only is Bell incredibly long, but he is incredibly strong.
 With great hand heaviness, grip strength, and core strength, Bell has reps where he overwhelms defenders with his power.
-In terms of his mobility, Bell is a poor movement athlete, but he has very quick feet which allow him to mirror effectively in his pass sets.
+In terms of his mobility, Bell is a poor movement athlete with ok foot quickness in his pass set.
 Though the limits of his range will be tested by elite speed and get-off athletes, Bell’s length and strength should let him still be effective in pass protection in poor athleticism matchups.

-Video 2: OT Markel Bell (70) stalls out EDGE Joshua Burnham (40) who cannot match up with Bell’s grip strength and anchor
+Video 2: OT Markel Bell (70) stalls out the EDGE with his core and grip strength

-Video 3: OT Markel Bell (70) flashes good foot speed when mirroring EDGE Denard Flowers (15) in his pass set
+Video 3: OT Markel Bell (70) flashes solid foot speed when getting depth in pass protection

 Due to his lack of mobility and awkwardly tall frame, Bell is a limited run blocker.
 Because of his height and pad level, Bell is unable to consistently get underneath the pads of defenders to generate push in the run game.
 Even when not drive blocking, Bell is an easy lineman to shed when base blocking due to always being at a leverage disadvantage.
-When blocking on the move, Bell is a very awkward, slow athlete that is not going to be a major asset in open space in the run game.
-Though he can be an effective backside blocker, Bell’s limitations are going to make him struggle to do anything beyond simple assignments in a gap-heavy run scheme.
+When blocking on the move, Bell is a very awkward, slow athlete who is not going to be a major asset in open space in the run game.
+For schemes that ask their OTs to reach or play in space, Bell is a functionally unrosterable player.

-Video 5: OT Markel Bell (70) fails to get leverage on a base block against DT Traevon Mitchell (8) who is able to shed the block and make contact with the RB
+Video 5: OT Markel Bell (70) fails to get leverage on the DT and almost lets him tackle the RB

 Technicals

 For a player who a raw former JUCO prospect a few years ago, Markel Bell has made significant strides in his pass protection technique.
-In terms of his punch technique, Bell is good at consistently making first contact with powerful, accurate strikes.
-Though he is generally consistent, Bell has reps where he is late and will suffer loses from power from players getting under his pads.
+In terms of his punch technique, Bell has grown significantly in his consistency landing consistent well-timed and placed strikes.
+Though he is generally consistent, Bell has reps where he catches and suffers loses to plays rushing him with power.
 When in these situations, Bell has developed an effective ability to recover by resetting his feet and sinking his hips.
-In terms of his footwork in his pass set, Bell has very consistent, quick strides in his sets while maintain a consistent base to avoid heel clicking.
+In terms of his footwork in his pass set, Bell needs to set with wider strides and improve his vertical set footwork.
+For a player with only ok movement and athleticism, Bell setting with wider strides should let him be more effective against speed mismatches off the edge.
+Beyond stride length, Bell needs to work on consistently setting his feet when punching to maximize his hand heaviness.

 In terms of technical issues, Bell’s height and limited athleticism create major issues for him in the run game, as mentioned previously.
 In pass protection, Bell needs to get better at recovering on inside counters.
 While part of this stems from his lack of quick-twitch athleticism, Bell has a lack of awareness when defenders cross his face or when he occasionally over-sets.
-Bell will never be a high-end recovery player in the NFL, but there is potential for him to improve as he gets more snaps.
-Though he gets away with it due to his length, Bell does tend to punch early, which has led to ugly reps when he gets out of position.
+Bell needs to develop a better understanding of sells that EDGEs have when countering inside and how to perform proper reactionary footwork (stop your kick foot and drive your post foot inside to mirror against the EDGE crossing your face).
+Beyond inside counters, Bell needs to stop leaning when punching to avoid himself getting out of position.

 Draft Projection

-Markel Bell currently has a second-round grade.
-Though there are technical lowlights on film, Bell’s progression and great frame makes me bullish on his NFL projection.
-While he would benefit greatly with time on the bench to get adjusted to NFL-caliber speed athletes, Bell is capable of seeing early playing time.
-Although he is too scheme-limited and unathletic for a true first-round grade, Bell with the right fit on a gap-heavy run team (ex.
-Packers, Rams, Cardinals, etc) could allow him to return first-round value as a multi-year starter at OT.
+Markel Bell currently has an early day two grade.
+Though he needs more refinement, Bell’s progression and great frame make me bullish on his NFL projection.
+While he would benefit greatly with time on the bench to get adjusted to NFL-caliber speed athletes, Bell is capable enough of a technical prospect to see early playing time as a rookie.
+Although he is too unrefined and unathletic for a true day one grade, Bell’s rare length, elite play strength, and solid foot quickness give him franchise OT potential if he is able to continue his current development path.

 Athletic Testing